 Now is a great time to review when and how you communicate with your employees about these procedures and how often you should send out updates and reminders on best practices and evolving risks.

 In the event of a fire, flood, hurricane, tornado or other natural disasters how will your business recover lost information?
 Your disaster recovery plan should outline not only how you will recover after the disaster occurs but the proactive steps you are taking to backup information and records to protect them before disaster strikes.

 The number of data breaches that occur each year continues to climb.
 It’s more important than ever to have data breach procedures in place.
 No one wants to think about how they will handle a situation like that, but having a clear plan helps you avoid fumbles and missteps on the road to recovery.
 A few things you’ll want to consider are:

-- What employees should do if they suspect or uncover a breach
+- What employees should do if they suspect or uncover a breach?

 - How will the company react?
 How will you notify impacted parties?
 How will you communicate with the public about a breach?

-- What measures you are willing to take to recover the information
+- What measures are you willing to take to recover the information?

 - What legal and financial implications exist because of a breach?